sparkplug123/jekyll-now/2018-03-5-Fourth-blog-of-fouth-half-term.md

     <td></td>
   </tr>
   <tr>
-    <td>Keep my list and not delete other ideas
+    <td>Keep my presentation and not delete other ideas